digitalCanine/better-new-tab/README.md

 - `api.open-meteo.com` - Weather data (free, no authentication)
 - `icons.duckduckgo.com` - Favicon fetching for search history tiles

-All settings stay on your device and sync through Chrome Sync if enabled.
+All settings stay on your device and sync through browser storage and Firefox Sync if enabled.

 ## License